heycart/meteor/README.md

 │   ├── admin-sdk-app           # Basic project to get started with the Meteor Admin SDK │   └── nuxt-app                # Simple Nuxt server-side rendered application └── packages
-    ├── admin-sdk               # SDK to build Apps for the Shopware 6 Administration ├── component-library       # Collection of the Meteor Vue.js components ├── icon-kit                # Meteor icons in one single place └── tokens                  # Design Tokens powering the Meteor Design System
+    ├── admin-sdk               # SDK to build Apps for the HeyCart 6 Administration ├── component-library       # Collection of the Meteor Vue.js components ├── icon-kit                # Meteor icons in one single place └── tokens                  # Design Tokens powering the Meteor Design System